adr/vscode-adr-manager/docs/Study Design.md

 While external stakeholders would also bring invaluable insights on the prototypes, the frequency of prototype evaluations may not be as high as with internal stakeholders due to different scopes of feedback: While it is more feasible for internal stakeholders to give feedback about the implementation in detail, the holistic feel of the extension should be the focus of an external stakeholder, as they may not know every technical and theoretical aspect of the extension.
 Additionally, difficulties in scheduling meetings may not allow a high frequency either way.

-In a best case scenario, a synchronous online meeting (e.g., via WebEx) will be scheduled with 2-3 external stakeholders once all requirements have been implemented in a first fully functional prototype, receiving feedback upon which the prototype will be improved before moving on to the user evaluation, although this is in no way mandatory for proceeding to the user evaluation.
+In a best-case scenario, a synchronous online meeting (e.g., via WebEx) will be scheduled with 2-3 external stakeholders once all requirements have been implemented in a first fully functional prototype, receiving feedback upon which the prototype will be improved before moving on to the user evaluation, although this is in no way mandatory for proceeding to the user evaluation.

 <br/>